Sunil Raoh

-Sunil Raoh (born 4 September 1978) is a Kannada cinema actor from India.
-He is also a seasoned singer and lyricist who has performed for few Kannada film songs.
+Sunil Rao (born 4 September 1978) is a Kannada cinema actor from India.
+He is also a playback singer who has performed for few Kannada film songs.
 He has acted in numerous films as a child artist and also featured in a few television series.

 Personal life and family

 Sunil Rao comes from a family of well-known musicians.
 His mother B. K. Sumitra, is a prominent Sugama Sangeetha (light music) singer.
-His sister Sowmya Raoh is also an established playback singer who has performed for various films in different languages.
+His sister Sowmya Rao is also an established playback singer who has performed for various films in different languages.
 He was also interested in playback-singing and entered the film industry aspiring to be one.
 But he had to change his path towards acting since offers came pouring ever since he was a child.
 He studied in Bangalore's National College.

 Career

 As a child artist

 Rao started his career as a child artiste in the year 1987 for the films such as Kendada Male and Elu Suttina Kote.
 He performed his roles much to the attention of producers and went on acting in a few more films.